London’s deadly knife problem (2025)

 What is it about?

-England and Wales are now seeing more than 50,000 knife attacks per year, numbers that are alarming experts.
-London alone records more knife-related incidents than all of Germany.
-Social media is flooded with videos showing battles between rival gangs and individual youths — fought with machetes, swords, or kitchen knives.
-Easy access and widespread possession of knives have created a vicious cycle of weapons possession and violence.
 The problem is far from new, and Britain’s lawmakers have tried to combat knife crime with bans, severe penalties, and crackdowns by law enforcement.
 At the same time, prevention programs are gaining broader support.
 Experts and social workers agree tougher laws aren’t enough.
 They are calling for sustainable, long-term initiatives, investments in underprivileged areas, and deeper engagement with young people.
 They say only a combination of these efforts will provide Britain’s youth with an alternative to violence and crime, adding that knife violence isn’t just a public safety issue.
 It’s a far-reaching social problem that will only be solved with a collective effort from both policymakers and civil society.

 Why should I watch it?

-• More than 173K views since July 29, 2025
+• More than 90,122 views since Apr 15, 2025

-• More than 2.4K likes
+• More than 720 likes

-Full video (by DW Documentary)
+Full video (by ARTE.tv)

 IWTW note: The opinions in the video don’t necessarily represent those of IWTW.
 The goal of IWTW ‘Explore’ is to inform its audience about interesting developments around the world through a selection of short and long documentaries.
 IWTW considers those documentaries to be great starting points for further discussion.
 I strive to update the selection of content should ‘better’ documentaries emerge over time.